-At the last annual general meeting held on June 10, 2019, shareholders expressed support for our executive compensation programs, with 78% of votes cast at the meeting voting to ratify the compensation of our named executive officers.
+At the last annual general meeting held on June 14, 2021, shareholders expressed support for our executive compensation programs, with 95.72% of votes cast at the meeting voting to ratify the compensation of our named executive officers.
 Although the advisory shareholder vote on executive compensation is non-binding, the Compensation Committee has considered, and will continue to consider, the outcome of the vote and the sentiments of our shareholders when making future compensation decisions for the named executive officers.
 Based on the results from our last annual general meeting, the Compensation Committee believes shareholders support the Company's executive compensation philosophy and the compensation paid to the named executive officers.

-Taking into account the marked increase in support of this plan at the June 10, 2019 Annual Shareholders Meeting, the Compensation Committee believes the compensation program meaningfully explains the Compensation Committee's compensation decisions and its determination to tie long term incentives of the Chief Executive Officer to performance criteria.
+Taking into account the marked increase in support of this plan at the June 14, 2021 Annual Shareholders Meeting, the Compensation Committee believes the compensation program meaningfully explains the Compensation Committee's compensation decisions and its determination to tie long term incentives of the Chief Executive Officer to performance criteria.
 The Compensation Committee continues to reach out to its shareholders regarding their positions on the Company's compensation program.
 In connection with the proxy solicitations, the executive compensation was discussed with certain of our top shareholders and their general acceptance of the compensation structure is reflected in the proxy vote results.
 Accordingly, the Compensation Committee will continue to provide the CEO with a bonus criterion that is based on total revenues and income from operations on a graduated basis.
-Bonuses would be paid 60% in cash and 40% in stock valued at the date in which the bonus is earned or June 30, 2019.
+Bonuses would be paid 60% in cash and 40% in stock valued at the share price on June 30th of the fiscal year in which it was earned.